maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="svaraexptoaexp"></a>
 ### *svar*{(|[}*aexp*[{,|:|TO}*aexp*]{)|]}

 String slicing is an alternative way to manipulate strings and produce substrings.
 A "slice" is a substring defined as a starting and ending location within an existing string.
-Although slicing instructions are not functions in the traditional sense, they produce results similar to the `MID/LEFT/RIGHT` functions.
+Although slicing instructions are not functions in the traditional sense, they produce results similar to the `MID/LEFT/RIGHT` functions seen in the DEC and Microsoft dialects.
 The major difference between the slicing concept and string functions is that the functions take a location and length, not start and end locations.
 This can result in off-by-one errors when converting code from one system to another.

 Slicing syntax is generally similar to accessing a slot in an array, but the exact syntax varies.
 For instance, in most dialects `A$(1,5)` returns a slice with the first five characters of A$, which produces the same result as `MID$(A$,1,5)` or `LEFT(A$,5)`.
-They also vary in the way the parameters are separated, most use a comma, but Sinclair uses the `TO` keyword, like `A$(1 TO 5)` and the (little used) Full BASIC used the colon, `A$(1:5)`.
+They also vary in the way the parameters are separated, most dialects use a comma, but Sinclair uses the `TO` keyword, like `A$(1 TO 5)` and the (little used) Full BASIC used the colon, `A$(1:5)`.

 Most slicing implementations allow one or two parameters, with the second parameter optional.
 Generally, if there is only one parameter it indicates a single character at that location, thus `A$(5)` is the fifth character in the string.
 To access the portion of the string after a given location, most dialects allowed the second parameter to be empty, `A$(5,)` means "character 5 to the end of the string".
 This is very useful, as it means you don't have to know the length of the string when performing common manipulations.

 Sinclair and Full BASIC allow either parameter to be optional, `A$( TO 5)` and `A$(:5)` (respectively) mean "the portion of A$ from the start to location 5".
-Since the starting position of the string is always 1, this syntax is less useful than the optional second parameter, where the computer automatically calculates the unknown ending location.
+Since the starting position of the string is always 1, this syntax performs the equivalent to a `LEFT$` operation.

 RetroBASIC is designed to run any program that does not use platform-specific features.
 As string arrays are relatively commonly, it has to support them.
 This leads to it having to decide whether a reference in code like `A$(5)` is a slice or an array access.
-In the case that the syntax is clear, like Sinclair or Full, there is no ambiguity and one can use string arrays and string slicing in the same program using syntax like `A$(5)(5 TO)`, meaning the substring from the 5th character on in the string stored in slot five of `A$`.
+In the case that the syntax is clear, like Sinclair or Full, there is no ambiguity and one can use string arrays and string slicing in the same program using syntax like `A$(5)(5 TO 10)`, meaning the substring from the 5th to 10th character on in the string stored in slot five of `A$`.

-To work with the dialects that do not have unique syntax, like Atari BASIC, RetroBASIC uses the `--slicing` command-line switch.
+To work with the dialects that do not have unique syntax, like Dartmouth or Atari BASIC, RetroBASIC offers the `--slicing` command-line switch.
 When turned on, using `--slicing=1`, all "array like" parameters applied to strings are considered slices.

 #### Examples: